Indie Authors Helping Indie Authors

 As an indie or self-published author, helping other indie authors is just par for the course!

 Being an indie author often feels like living in a small town.
-You know a lot of the people in the community around you.
-You help out when they need assistance and are always available for a chat.
+You know many people in the community around you.
+You lend a hand when they need help and are always available for a chat.
 That’s what it means to be an indie author.

 One of the first tips I learned as an indie author was the importance of using clean links when you’re sharing links to your book.
 You can read all about that in my article Why Stripping Your Amazon Book Link Makes Sense!